linnalastor/JAZ_automated_testing/README.md

 6. Import the JAZ_automation.xml
 7. To execute all the testcase under 'Testcase' diractory, you need to execute start_testing.sh under 'Testcase' diractory

-Log output for executed testcase can be check under [/tmp/jaz_testing/testing_result]
+Result for executed testcase can be check under [/tmp/jaz_testing/testing_result]